sckott/geoops/cran-comments.md

 ---

-This version includes an update to the C++ JSON library bundled with the package and to no longer ignore pragma warnings.
+This version adds jsonlite to Suggests for use in test suite and updates internal C++ lib to a new version.

 Thanks!
 Scott Chamberlain